 Employer’s Actions Led To Your Accident

 There are times when an employer’s decision sends you down the wrong path, which leads to an accident.
 This is also a viable option for those wanting to put in a personal injury claim for a construction accident.

-For example, this would be an employer that assaults you or puts you in harm’s way knowing it’s going to be dangerous.
-This can be grounds for filing a personal injury claim outside of workers’ compensation.
+For example, an employer that assaults you or puts you in harm’s way knowing it’s going to be dangerous would be grounds for filing a personal injury claim outside of workers compensation.

 New Jersey Statute of Limitations

-If you end up dealing with a construction accident injury, you will have to understand the intricacies of the statute of limitations with personal injury claims.
+If you end up incurring a construction accident injury, you will have to understand the intricacies of the New Jersey Statute of Limitations with personal injury claims.

-In this state, you have to file the claim within two years from the date of the accident.
-For individuals that find out about their injury or medical issue later on, you are going to have one year from the date of discovery.
+In New Jersey, you have to file the claim within two years from the date of the accident.
+If you find out about your injury or medical issue later on, you are going to have one year from the date of discovery.

-We highly recommended filing the claim as soon as possible to improve your chances as a client.
+We highly recommended filing the claim as soon as possible to improve your chances fo winning your NJ construction accident lawsuit.

 Speak to a Qualified NJ Construction Accident Lawyer

 For those dealing with an injury from a construction accident, it can lead to life-changing consequences physically, emotionally, and of course, financially.
-It’s time to go for more than the conventional workers’ compensation with the help of a personal injury claim.
-With the help of a qualified lawyer, you are going to have better chances.
+It’s time to go for more than the conventional workers compensation with the help of a personal injury claim.
+With the help of a qualified construction accidents lawyer, you are going to have better chances.